What is Trauma and Do I Have Trauma?

 • Complex trauma: exposure to varied and multiple traumatic events, often of an invasive, interpersonal nature (e.g., childhood neglect, long-term abuse).

-Even experiences like medical trauma, bullying, or growing up in a home where emotions were not validated can have significant psychological effects.
-Childhood trauma, in particular, is linked to long-term health and mental health challenges.
+Even experiences like medical trauma, bullying, or growing up in a home where emotions were ignored or invalidated can leave lasting psychological wounds.
+Childhood trauma, in particular, has been linked to long-term health and mental health challenges.
 The Adverse Childhood Experiences (ACE) Study found that higher ACE scores are associated with increased risk for depression, anxiety, substance use, and even chronic illnesses like heart disease and diabetes (Felitti et al., 1998).

 How Trauma Shows Up in Your Life